What Is A Nagging Wife, Really?

 Although the term nagging is typically applied to women, it’s something men are guilty of as well.
 Men, however, are often depicted differently when it comes to this behavior.

 There are volumes written on communication tendencies tied to gender and why men and women behave the way they do.
-For the purposes of this article and topic – understanding a nagging wife - we can sum it up by saying that women typically employ more non-verbal communication techniques and feeling based words, whereas men are often more directive and less apt to refer to anything feeling based.
+For the purposes of this article and topic – understanding a nagging wife - we can sum it up by saying that women typically employ more non-verbal communication techniques and feelings based words, whereas men are often more directive and less apt to refer to anything feelings based.

 This may make the form of their nagging different, but the effect of repetitive complaining and fault-finding is the same.
 And both men and women can be guilty.